 The secret behind the feline tongue’s roughness — and its superb cleaning ability — is a layer of tiny hooks that cover the surface.
 These hooks have groove- or scoop-like structures that help them drive saliva deep into the fur.
 They’re really effective at it, too.
 The team says these structures can help inspire new inventions for a wide range of application.
 Noel himself is already seeking a patent for a 3D-printed, tongue-inspired brush.

-Cats spend a lot of time grooming their fur; around a quarter of their waking hours are invested in personal hygiene, the team reports.
+Cats, when not busy presenting us with dead presents, spend a lot of time grooming their fur; around a quarter of their waking hours are invested in personal hygiene, the team reports.
 Given how thick their fur can get, and how hard licking it clean seems to be, this isn’t really surprising at first glance.
 However, Noel’s curiosity was piqued when she witnessed her cat getting its tongue stuck in a fuzzy blanket.
 She wondered why her pet’s tongue is covered in those cone-like bumps.
 Luckily for us all, her lab has a background in animal-inspired engineering — so she set out to find the answer.

 The team started by taking computerized tomography (CT) scans of cats’ tongues.
 This step revealed that the ‘cones’ are, in fact, hooks shaped much like a cat’s claws.
 They typically lie with their barbs pointing towards the neck (i.e. out of the way), until a certain tongue muscle springs into action.
 At that point, the spines spring straight up.